aetheon/js-utils-amd/README.md

-# js-utils
+# js-utils - Javascript Modules Collection
 [![Build Status](https://travis-ci.org/aetheon/js-utils.png?branch=master)](https://travis-ci.org/aetheon/js-utils)

-## javascript modules
+> It is not a library!
+Is a collection of javascript AMD modules to be resused.

-> Javascript utilities meant to be reused in projects
+> It's meant to be used using require.js or an r.js bundle.

-> modules available using require.js
+> There are helper, best practices, data structures, and a lot of code.

-### Not yet ready to use!
+> Some code have dependencies to 3rd party framework to provide extra feature's.

 ## API